MediaComem/comem-archioweb/subjects/express-best-practices/README.md

-## Avoiding repetition with middleware
+## Avoid repetition with middleware

 You often end up with **code duplication in routes**: